 I have to admit I am a bit of a geek when it comes to new software, systems, and solutions.
 I like trying the next clever combination of code and hardware to see how it might improve my work.
 The one tool that I am a huge fan of is marketing automation systems because of the many ways it helps me be more efficient and more effective at business development for my clients.
 In addition to automating many repeatable tasks, it fuels smarter decision making by collecting valuable sales intelligence that improves win rates.
 And the more you use it, the smarter it makes you.
 There is a reason why over 75% of marketing executives, your future clients, say they plan to invest in or invest more in marketing automation.
 It’s a big advantage to them.
 Why not you?

 I’ve used many of the top systems on the market today.
 I have invested countless hours and days learning and using them for ad agency business development.
 I’ve been on the helpline too many times, paid for system partners to code and customize, search through pages in help libraries and FAQs all while watching prime BD hours wasted waiting for answers.
 It’s frustrating to commit to productivity-saver tools only to find they are too complicated and too time-consuming to replace old-school practices.
 I know the most popular systems are highly rated for good reasons and many people swear by them while others swear at them.
 Each has its purpose and application.
 I’ve learned through experience that their great qualities are not the best solution for my work style.
 I even started talking to developers about creating a platform just for me.
 Luckily, I discovered SharpSpring, a system truly designed with ad agency business development people in mind, like you and me.
+You can learn more about why I use SharpSpring and how you can too.

 Pretty high praise I know, but you try it and tell me you don’t agree.
 SharpSpring combines all of the things I want without complicating my processes with the stuff I don’t need.
 And it connects and complements the right activities together in one platform that seamlessly fits into my business development approach.
 SharpSpring, like any of the popular systems, isn’t a replacement for smart business development.
 It’s a tool to make you smarter and more successful.
 It represents the best of Salesforce, Hubspot, Leadlander, Campaign Monitor, Google analytics, Post-it Notes and everything else, with a simple, easy to use interface that I call marketing magic.
 For less than a car payment it has cleaned up my desk, made me better organized and put me in the driver’s seat of new business.